 Adak is an island in the Aleutian Archipelago and also the northwestern-most municipality in the United States.
 A little over 75 years ago, it was uninhabited; then, during World War II, the Japanese invaded the nearby islands of Attu and Kiska, and the U.S. military turned Adak into the base of operations for the Aleutian Campaign, amassing 90,000 troops on the island for the battle to expel foreign invaders from American soil.

 After World War II, the U.S. Navy maintained a base in this remote location for another five decades, one of several centers in Alaska that kept an eye on the Russians during the Cold War era.
 Then, when the Cold War ended, military bases in places such as Adak were no longer necessary.
-Adak’s base was slated for closure in 1995, and the Navy withdrew in 1997, vacating the campuses and complexes that had accumulated on the island over dozens of years.
+Naval Air Facility Adak was slated for closure in 1995, and the Navy withdrew in 1997, vacating the campuses and complexes that had accumulated on the island.
 These buildings varied widely in their functions, from homes and administrative offices to a rec center that housed a movie theater and bowling alley.

-Areas of the island are also off-limits, either because of buried materials (landfill or toxic substances such as asbestos) or because live ordinance is still scattered about.
+Some areas of the island are off-limits, either because of buried materials (landfill or toxic substances such as asbestos) or because live ordinance is still scattered about.
 Twenty years after the base closure, in a restricted area known as Parcel 4, the Navy continues ongoing “active munitions remediation work” (i.e., the removal and destruction of things that blow up).